Compost: What can go in it? Tips for first-class compost with soilkind

 Do you want the best quality compost?
 Then find out what tips we have for you and which foods make for great compost.

-Was darf rein?
-Unsere Tipps für erstklassigen Kompost
+Kompost: Was darf rein?
+Tipps für erstklassigen Kompost mit soilkind

 Composting has never been easier than with soilkind.
 Our fully automatic kitchen composter turns your organic waste into fresh, nutrient-rich compost - with no effort at all.
 However, even though the appliance takes over the composting process completely, there are a few important tips you should follow to ensure you get first-class, nutrient-rich compost quality and make the most of your soilkind.

-Making compost at home: What can be put in the composter?
+Making compost at home: What can go in the composter?

 Do you value good compost quality?
 Then mainly dispose of a mix of fresh fruit and vegetable waste, coffee grounds and soft peelings in soilkind.